trustfeed/radix-tree-go/README.md

 ## Overview
 This article will present two types of Key-Value data structures; the trie and the radix tree.
 First we will provide some context on the importance of these data structures along with high level descriptions to introduce the concepts.

-In addition we provide implementations in Go that should be very similar to the data structures and algorithms in Ethereum.
+In addition we provide implementations in Go that are be very similar to the data structures and algorithms in Ethereum.
 This should provide all the low level detail required to actually use these concepts in practice.

 ## Key-Value Stores